refinedev/refine/documentation/docs/guides-and-concepts/upload/multipart-upload.md

 <br/>

 :::important
-We have to use the `getValueFromEvent` method to convert the uploaded files to [Antd UploadFile](https://ant.design/components/upload/#UploadFile) object.
+We have to use the `getValueFromEvent` method to convert the uploaded files to [Antd UploadFile](https://ant.design/components/upload/#UploadFile) object?.
 :::

 This data is sent to the API when form submitted.